Need a new treat for your pup? Try these four-ingredient peanut butter banana grain free dog treats!

 - Mix in peanut butter until incorporated.

-- Add coconut flour and mix just until a dough forms.
+Add coconut flour and mix just until dough forms.

 - Turn dough out onto a lightly floured surface.